 Koh Yao Noi, Thailand TreeHouse Villas

-A set of five Paradise Experiences have been curated by the hotel, intended to provide guests with memories that extend beyond their rooms.
-A culinary-focused experience includes a farm walk and crash course in Thai cuisine; the cultural option features tours of rice fields and rubber tree plantation; opt for the Relax and Refresh for massages and daily yoga classes.
+A set of Paradise Experiences have been curated by the hotel, intended to provide guests with memories that extend beyond their rooms.
+Book the culinary-focused experience and you'll get a a farm walk and crash course in Thai cuisine.
+Opt for the "Romance in Paradise" package and you and your plus one can enjoy a bottle of sparkling wine, a private candlelit beachfront dinner, rose petals in the villa and a couples' massage.
+Bliss.

 Koh Samui, Thailand Six Senses Samui